CameronCSS/Customer-Purchase-Behavior-Analysis/README.md

 It includes detailed information about customer demographics, product types, and purchase behaviors.

+### Objectives
+The goal of this project is to conduct an in-depth analysis to uncover key insights that can inform business strategies:

-Insights and recommendations are provided covering the following key areas:
+#### Insights and recommendations are provided covering the following key areas:

 - Sales Trend Analysis: Evaluation of historical sales patterns by month and by products, focusing on revenue and Average Order Value (AOV)
 - Product Performance: an Analysis on various products to understand their impact on sales and returns.
 - Loyalty Program Success: Assessment of loyalty membership
 - Customer Demographics Comparisons: high level comparison of sales and orders by different customers and how their metrics compare to the overall business

+#### Significance
+The insights derived from this analysis will help optimize marketing efforts, enhance customer engagement, and drive sales growth in the company's electronics category.

 <br>
 <br>